-A lot of the information that is published in response to these requirements is information that collecting societies in Australia already publish.
-For instance all of the collecting societies make available information on their distribution policies, while financial information is made available through the annual reports and other financial reports published by the societies.
-A summary of how Australia's largest collecting societies' reporting practices compare to the reporting categories of the EU transparency report is at Table E2 in Appendix E. However the accessibility of this information could be improved.
+Much of what is published in response to these requirements is information that collecting societies in Australia already publish.
+For instance all of the collecting societies make information on their distribution policies available, while financial information is made available through the annual reports and other financial reports published by the societies.
+A summary of how Australia's largest collecting societies' reporting practices compare to the reporting categories of the EU transparency report is at Table E2 in Appendix E. While this suggests that Australian collecting societies perform well in terms of making some information available, the review has identified that the accessibility of this information could be improved.

-Participants in the review have indicated that to improve the level and quality of information made available by collecting societies, and to improve access to such information for licensees, members and other stakeholders, there is benefit in establishing a resource that consolidates such information.
+Participants indicated that a consolidated information resource would improve the level, quality and accessibility of information for licensees, members and other stakeholders.
 A stand-alone, consolidated online portal that provides a 'one-stop shop' for information on the Code represents a useful option for achieving this.
-The portal could include a range of relevant documents such as:
+The draft report of this review outlined a range of relevant documents that an online portal could include such as: